mammaru/tweet/README.md

 tweets = [tweet, tweet]
 tweets = db.save(tweets)
 ```
+## use data
-to get data from database
+To get data from database
 ```
 tweets = db.tweets
 tweets.each do |tweet|